cylc/cylc-doc/src/tutorial/scheduling/further-scheduling.rst

    using clock triggers.
 This is necessary for certain operational and monitoring systems.

-   For example in the following suite the cycle ``2000-01-01T12Z`` will wait until 11:00 on the 1st of January 2000 before running:
+   For example in the following workflow the cycle ``2000-01-01T12Z`` will wait until 11:00 on the 1st of January 2000 before running:

 .. code-block:: cylc